Nuna7/vhc-dash/docs/user.md

 ![User](images/user.png)

-Users may also update their password - there is no provision as of now for account recovery; ensure you do not forget your passkey.
+Users may also update their password - there is no provision as of now for account recovery; ensure you do not forget your password.

 ![User](images/password.png)